LibreCAD/docs/ref/fundamentals.rst

    - A rectangle’s corner can be dragged to a new position creating other quadrilaterals.
    - A circle can be increased or decreased in size.
-   - The end points of the edges of a polygon can be be repositioned.
+   - The end points of the edges of a polygon can be repositioned.
    - Dimension text and lines can be repositioned